 The first, and least time-consuming solution would be to fit a garage-ready refrigerator.
 These are clearly marketed as such and are specially adapted to allow for greater fluctuations in outside temperature.

 They are more expensive than a standard model refrigerator designed for internal installation, but you order one, it comes, you plug it in (after following manufacturer’s standing instructions) and everything should be just dandy.
+There are Whirlpool, Gladiator Chillerator and Kenmore garage ready refrigerator available in the market.

 Make sure that you keep the unit full.